 Did you know you can make CHEESECAKE in the INSTANT POT?!?!

 Break out the Instant Pot and secure the pressure release.
-We’re heading to cheesecake heaven with this Instant Pot Salted Caramel Cheesecake!
+We’re heading to cheesecake heaven with this Instant Pot Salted Caramel Cheesecake recipe!

-Made right in the Instant Pot (or electric pressure cooker), this cheesecake is sure to wow everyone with its beauty and favors.
+Made right in the Instant Pot (or electric pressure cooker), this cheesecake is sure to wow everyone with its beauty and favors, and you’ll be amazed at how simple it really is to make.

 This decadent sweet and salty dessert is built layer upon layer!
-A wonderful layer of sweetened pretzel crust holds this amazing dessert apart.
+A crunchie sweetened pretzel crust holds this amazing dessert apart.
+Then comes the velvety vanilla cheesecake topped with smooth, rich homemade caramel and a sprinkle of sea salt.

 Instant Pot lovers… let this Instant Pot Salted Caramel Cheesecake take you to cheesecake heaven and beyond!
 You won’t regret it!

-WHY SHOULD THE CHEESECAKE INGREDIENTS BE AT ROOM TEMPERATURE BEFORE MIXING?
+WHY DO CHEESECAKE INGREDIENTS NEED TO BE AT ROOM TEMPERATURE BEFORE MIXING?

-With this cheesecake, the 3 main ingredients you’ll want to pull out of the fridge a couple hours before are the:
+With this cheesecake, the 3 main ingredients you’ll want to pull out of the fridge to come to room temperature are:

 - cream cheese